 These little hairs, or speckly fuzzy things on the cap are a hallmark of a honey mushroom — which, incidentally, is so named for the range of colors it can have on the cap rather than its flavor.
 Look for these markings.

-A second tell-tale marker is the mushroom’s gills: They run down the bottom of the cap and onto the top of the stalk, down to the mushroom’s faint ring.
+A second tell-tale marker is the mushroom’s gills: They are decurrent, meaning they run down the bottom of the cap and onto the top of the stalk, down to the mushroom’s faint ring.

 A final test is a spore print.
 It’s like a fingerprint for a mushroom, and will often confirm your best guesses after keying the thing out.
 To make a spore print, you slice off the stem of a mushroom and lay the cap, gills down, on paper.
 Ideally, you do a couple of prints: One on white paper, another on a darker paper.
 This is because a lot of mushrooms have white spores, which won’t show up on a piece of white paper.

 Honey mushrooms have white spores.
 I was 95 percent certain I had honey mushrooms before the spore print, but still, I let a cap sit on a piece of yellow legal paper for several hours.
 I lifted the cap and booyah!
 A white print of the gills was on the yellow paper.
 Score.

 Almost.
 You see, mushrooms are largely unknown in their interactions with the human body.
 Some, like the turkey tail, Trametes versicolor, have known medicinal properties.
 Others give you hallucinations.
 Many we perceive as just tasty.
 But some of those tasty ones affect different people differently.